INFORMED CONSENT FOR WEIGHT MANAGEMENT

 Gallstones and Pancreatitis:

-Overweight people develop gallstones at a rate higher than normal weight individuals.
+Overweight people develop gallstones at a rate higher than normal-weight individuals.
 The chances of developing gallstones increase with body weight and age.
 Chances double for women, estrogen users, and smokers.
 A low-fat diet increases the chance of forming/developing stones or having complications of existing stones.
 If symptoms develop: right upper abdominal pain (gallbladder pain), left upper abdominal pain (pancreatitis), or if you suspect gallstones, inform your provider immediately.
-Abuse of alcohol and certain drugs are also associated with pancreatitis.
-Gall stones may need a medication or surgery.
+Abuse of alcohol and certain drugs is also associated with pancreatitis.
+Gallstones may need medication or surgery.
 They may be associated with serious complications or even death.

 If you become pregnant, report this to your health care professional and physician immediately.
-Your calorie restricted diet must be stopped promptly to avoid further weight loss and potential damage to a developing fetus.
+Your calorie-restricted diet must be stopped promptly to avoid further weight loss and potential damage to a developing fetus.
 Anorectic medications used to facilitate weight loss are contraindicated during pregnancy.
 You must take precautions to avoid becoming pregnant during the course of weight loss.
-Your health care provider may help by prescribing birth control pills, referring for IUD placement or discussing other methods of birth control.
+Your health care provider may help by prescribing birth control pills, referring you for IUD placement, or discussing other methods of birth control.